When to plant Astilbe in Mesa County, CO

 Mesa County, Colorado is in USDA Hardiness Zone 7a.
 The average last spring frost is May 1 and first fall frost is October 9.

-Mesa County County sits in USDA Zone 7a.
+Mesa County sits in USDA Zone 7a.
 Astilbe grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Astilbe grow in Mesa County County's climate?
+Can Astilbe grow in Mesa County's climate?

 Your Mesa County Garden Planner — Free